turrnutorg/beacon/README.md

 3. Burn to bootable media to run on real hardware (Any x86 cpu, at LEAST 16mb of RAM, and VGA Graphics are req'd; IDE HDD reccomended), or virtualize it using tools such as QEMU or VirtualBox.
 Example QEMU command: ```qemu-system-i386 -cdrom out/os.iso -hda [your image file here] -boot d -serial pty```

+> [!IMPORTANT]
-Note: If a valid FAT32 image file / Hard Disk is not attached, the OS may not boot.
+> If a valid FAT32 image file / Hard Disk is not attached, the OS may not boot.

+> [!NOTE]
-Hard Disks are officially supported on real hw, but experimental, so when it comes to your data, here be dragons.
+> Hard Disks are officially supported on real hardware, but experimental, so when it comes to your data, here be dragons.

 ### Writing applications

-Please see ./CSA for more information on how to create an application.
+Please see [./csa](./csa) for more information on how to create an application.

 ### Screenshots
 ![Starting Screen of BeaconOS](images/StartingScreen.png)